-Jenny Kendler is an interdisciplinary artist, environmental activist, naturalist & wild forager who lives in Chicago and elsewhere.
-She is currently the first Artist-in-Residence with Natural Resources Defense Council (NRDC), and stewards non-profit artist residency ACRE, as Vice President of the Board.
-She is also part of a cross-disciplinary team awarded a major grant from Humanities Without Walls to present her public art and community-engagement project Garden for a Changing Climate in 2018.
+Jenny Kendler (b.
+1980, New York City) is an interdisciplinary artist, environmental activist, naturalist & wild forager who lives in Chicago and various forests.
+She is currently the first Artist-in-Residence with Natural Resources Defense Council (NRDC).
+Kendler helps run artist residency ACRE and art/research/activism initiative Deep Time Chicago.
+Alongside an interdisciplinary team, she was recently awarded a major grant for her community-engagement project Garden for a Changing Climate.

-Kendler holds a BFA from The Maryland Institute College of Art (2002, summa cum laude) and a MFA from The School of the Art Institute of Chicago (2006).
+Kendler holds a MFA from The School of the Art Institute of Chicago (2006) and a BFA from The Maryland Institute College of Art (2002, summa cum laude).

-Kendler’s work has been exhibited nationally & internationally at museums and biennials including The Albright-Knox (Buffalo, NY), The Pulitzer Arts Foundation (St. Louis), the Museum of Contemporary Art (Chicago), iMOCA (Indianapolis), The DePaul Art Museum (Chicago), SLOMA (San Luis Obispo), the Kochi-Muziris Biennale (India), the Yeosu International Art Festival biennial (Korea), and at the Chicago Biennial at the Elmhurst Art Museum.
+Her work has been exhibited at museums and biennials including Storm King Art Center (New Windsor, NY), the Museum of Contemporary Art (Chicago), the Albright-Knox Art Gallery (Buffalo, NY), The MSU Broad Museum (Michigan), the Pulitzer Arts Foundation (St. Louis), the California Academy of Sciences (San Francisco), iMOCA (Indianapolis), the DePaul Art Museum (Chicago), the Kochi-Muziris Biennale (India), the Yeosu International Art Festival biennial (Korea), the inaugural Chicago Biennial, and the 3rd Terrain Biennial (Arizona).

-She is also the co-creator of The Endangered Species Print Project, which creates limited-edition art prints to raise funds for critically endangered species, has exhibited at spaces like the Notebaert Nature Museum, and has to date has raised over $14,000 for conservation of over 20 species.
+She was also the co-creator (with Molly Schafer) of The Endangered Species Print Project, which from 2009-2018 worked with over 20 artists to create limited-edition art prints which raised funds for critically endangered species.
+The project was exhibited at spaces like the Notebaert Nature Museum, galleries, film festivals and was covered in Orion Magazine's 35th anniversary issue.
+ESPP raised over $15,000 for conservation.

 Photo credit: Clayton Hauck for The Chicago Reader